-- Lemon Juice – Lemon juice helps brighten the flavor of the hummus and balances the bitterness of tahini.
+- Lemon Juice – Lemon juice helps to brighten the flavor of the hummus and balance the bitterness of tahini.

 - Garlic – Most recipes also contain a clove or two of raw garlic, which gives the mixture a delicious flavor.

 Yes!
 Hummus is a naturally gluten-free food, as none of its ingredients contain gluten.
 However, if you're buying store-bought hummus, always make sure to check the ingredients.